Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Reproducibility

 \section{Reproducibility}

-With the aim of promising the reproducibility of our results, We have also included all relevant hyperparameters and additional details on how we tuned each baseline method in Appendix Table~\ref{app:tab:hyperparams_env}. }
+With the aim of promising the reproducibility of our results, we have attached our code in the supplementary materials, which contain all environments and all baseline methods we report in the paper.
+The specific commands to reproduce all baselines across all environments are available in README.
+We have also included all relevant hyperparameters and additional details on how we tuned each baseline method in Appendix Table~\ref{app:tab:hyperparams_env}.